 The Illicit Drug Anti-Proliferation Act of 2003 (originally introduced as S. 226/H.R.
-718) was included in conference as a miscellaneous provision of S. 151, the PROTECT Act, a children's protection act also known as the Amber Alert Act.
-It was signed into law on May 1, 2003 (P.L.
+718) was included in conference as a miscellaneous provision (Section 608) of S. 151, the PROTECT Act, a children's protection act also known as the Amber Alert Act.
+S. 151 was signed into law on May 1, 2003 (P.L.
 108-21).
-It was originally proposed in the 108th Congress as the Reducing Americans' Vulnerability to Ecstasy Act, or RAVE Act.
-The new law amends Section 416 of the Controlled Substances Act, known as the "crack house statute," to more directly target the producers of dance events, or "raves," at which drugs such as MDMA (Ecstasy) are often used.
-It shifts the statute's emphasis from punishing those who establish places where drugs are made and consumed, such as crack houses, to those who knowingly maintain "druginvolved premises," including outdoor events such as rock concerts.
+The Illicit Drug Anti-Proliferation Act amends Section 416 of the Controlled Substances Act, known as the "crack house statute," to more directly target the producers of dance events, or "raves," at which drugs such as MDMA (Ecstasy) are often used.
+It shifts the statute's emphasis from punishing those who establish places where drugs are made and consumed, such as crack houses, to those who knowingly maintain "drug-involved premises," including outdoor events such as rock concerts.
 In addition to the criminal penalties that already exist in the crack house statute, the amended statute adds a civil penalty, thereby lowering the standard of proof from beyond a reasonable doubt to a preponderance of evidence.